avadev/AvaTax-REST-V2-PHP-SDK/README.md

 $client = new Avalara\AvaTaxClient('phpTestApp', '1.0', 'localhost', 'sandbox');
 $client->withSecurity('myUsername', 'myPassword');

-// If I am debugging, I may wish to call 'Ping' to verify whether I am connected to the server; but this is not required
+// If I am debugging, I can call 'Ping' to see if I am connected to the server
 $p = $client->Ping();
 if ($p->authenticated) {
     echo 'Success!'